Bellfalasch/frontend-forum/slides.md

 ## "How to build a Kahoot-clone in VueJS"

-> Technical overview of how I built a open Kahoot-clone in VueJS.
-Wrapping up with a live demo with a FE community-quiz.
+> Technical overview of how I built an open source Kahoot-clone in VueJS.

--- Gaute Meek Olsen & Bobby Westberg
+-- Gaute Meek Olsen

+## Quiz-time!

+> Wrapping up with a live demo with a FE community-quiz.

+-- Bobby Westberg

+---
+transition: slide-up
+layout: center
+---

+# Quiz Time

+Test your Front-end Forum, and front-end in general, related knowledge.
+12 questions!

+1. Go to URL: [https://kuizzi.app](https://kuizzi.app/) (use any device)
+2. Enter PIN: XXX
+3. Create a user
+4. Play!

+---
+transition: slide-up
+---

+# <twemoji-spiral-calendar/> Next FEF

+Next FEF will be held the **24th of April**.

 ---
 transition: slide-up